Kong/kongponents/docs/components/pagination.md

 ### offsetPreviousButtonDisabled

-Pass in a boolean value for whether or not the offset-based Previous button should be disabled.
+Pass in a boolean value for whether or not the offset-based previous button should be disabled.

 ### offsetNextButtonDisabled

-Pass in a boolean value for whether or not the offset-based Next button should be disabled.
+Pass in a boolean value for whether or not the offset-based next button should be disabled.

 ## Events

 ### pageChange

 Emitted when the page has been changed.
-The event provides following information.
-All of the numbers are sent in a human-understandable base (starting at 1 instead of 0) to be used directly in UI.
+The page number is returned starting at 1 rather than 0 to be easier to use directly in the UI.

 ```json
 {